syspack/paks/docs/README.md

 This is a traditional install, but it's also a little more!
 We generate a software bill of materials to go alongside the install, and this will be uploaded to the package archive.
+If you install, build, and push to a trusted Paks registry (the one in your settings) then this registry will be used as a cache for future installs.
+We can use the manifest of the artifact to validate the checksum before installing it.

 #### Shell